daos-stack/daos/utils/docker/examples/README.md

 The first step is to install and configure the `daos_agent` service on the docker host.
 Installation and deploymnent of this service is out of the scope of this documentation.
-Please refer to docs/QSG/setup\_rhel.md or docs/QSG/setup\_suse.md for detailled instructions.
+Please refer to docs/QSG/setup\_rhel.md or docs/QSG/setup\_suse.md for detailed instructions.

 ### Building Docker Image <a name="anchor-003"></a>